Alex313031/thorium/BUGS.md

 Dec.
 6, The Default Browser InfoBar persists even after setting Thorium as the default browser.
 Until this is fixed upstream, it will be mitigated with the --no-default-browser-check cmdline flag in the .desktop file. - Midzer on GitHub

 FIXED | Jan.
-2, Issue with using AVX builds in windows appeared for many weeks, disappeared, then reappeared, with a final fix being provided by RobRich999. - RobRich999 on GitHub
+2, Issue with using AVX builds in windows with the abseil library appeared for many weeks, disappeared, then reappeared, with a final fix being provided by RobRich999. - RobRich999 on GitHub

+FIXED | Jan. ?, Fix for memcpy in mini_installer that was plaquing me for some time. - RobRich999 on GitHub